 - Study Abroad

-UK offers some of the best places and colleges in Europe.
+The United Kingdom (UK) offers some of the best places to live and colleges to study in Europe.
 Not only do

-they have a long history of teaching and world’s greatest leaders they
+they have a long history of teaching the world’s greatest leaders but they

 are also the home to some of the best thinkers and artists.
 One can